Rental assistance in Tucson and Pima County.

 Emerge!
 Center Against Domestic Abuse offers low income Housing Assistance for women and children.
 Call 520-795-8001.

 City of Tucson Housing and Community Development Department.
 Call 520-791-4171.
 They provide money for rent, moving costs, security deposits, and even utilities, all as part of the Homelessness Prevention and Rapid Re-Housing Program.
+There may also be information on housing that is rent free.

 Green Valley Assistance Services - This not-for profit focuses on the elderly, frail, senior citizens, homebound elderly or disabled adults.
 Programs are only offered in Sahuarita, Green Valley, Amado, Arivaca Arizona, Tubac and Tumacacori.
 Some of the services include offering temporary monetary assistance for necessities of daily living, including rent and housing expenses.
 250 E. Continental Rd. #102, Green Valley Arizona 85614.
 Call 520-625-5966.